Pers Z S: Intercept Network

-Pers Z S has a single intercept station, called the Landhaus in Dahlem, that was used to cover priority communications, e.g. between Berlin and Ankara or Berlin to Lisbon, however for message intercepts Pers Z S received the bulk from OKW/Chi, Hermann Göring's Research Office of the Reich Air Ministry (FA) and the German Post Office (Reichspost).
+Pers Z S had a single intercept station, called the Landhaus in Dahlem, that was used to cover priority communications, e.g. between Berlin and Ankara or Berlin to Lisbon, however for message intercepts Pers Z S received the bulk from OKW/Chi, Hermann Göring's Research Office of the Reich Air Ministry (FA) and the German Post Office (Reichspost).
 Traffic intercepts sources were generally unknown as the traffic intercept had undergone post-processing before arriving at Pers Z S. When the FA was bombed out, the traffic was received direct from the Reichspost.

 Operational Environment

 The linguist Dr Karstien, stated under interrogation that as a signal intelligence organization, the cryptanalysts within it received little official recognition from senior officials in the Foreign Ministry, the Auswärtiges Amt, even though they were quick to complain.
 Dr Karstien stated that Kurt Selchow might learn from Joachim von Ribbentrop, that the foreign minister was interested in a specific area, perhaps the Balkans but seldom was more specific guidance offered concerning the needs of senior officials.
 Dr Karstien stated: We worked, entirely in the dark (Wir arbeiteten vollständig im Dunkeln).
 Reaction from senior personnel at the foreign office was rare.
 Miss Friedrichs stated:

 From time to time copies of messages issued had been returned bearing a stamp indicating they had been seen by the Führer.
 Otherwise, no indication of the importance attached to their work had ever penetrated to the level at which she worked.

 Occasionally a staff member would receive praise.
 In a letter dated 30 May 1938, Dr Paschke received a letter of commendation from Undersecretary Ernst von Weizsäcker, congratulating Paschke on a particularly successful effort (besonders erfolgreiche Bemühungen) in the Italian work assigned him.
 Hans Rohrbach was also awarded the War Merit Cross.
 As the cryptanalysts received neither acknowledgement nor recognition from above, consequently they worked in an administrative vacuum.